agosztolai/MARBLE/README.md

 model.fit(data)
 ```

 By default, MARBLE operates in embedding-aware mode.
-You can enable the embedding-agnostic mode by changing the initialisation step to
+To enable the embedding-agnostic mode, change the initialisation to

 ```
 model = MARBLE.net(data, params = {'inner_product_features': True})